-Drawing on her extensive fieldwork, Dawn Murphy of the U.S. National War College will highlight key points from her book China’s Rise in the Global South: The Middle East, Africa, and Beijing’s Alternative World Order (2022).
-She will analyze China’s foreign policy approach to the Middle East and sub-Saharan Africa through detailed case studies of the China-Arab States Cooperation Forum (CASCF), the Forum on China-Africa Cooperation (FOCAC), China’s naval base in Djibouti, and China’s Belt and Road Initiative, among others.
+Drawing on her extensive fieldwork, Dawn Murphy of the U.S. National War College highlighted key points from her book China’s Rise in the Global South: The Middle East, Africa, and Beijing’s Alternative World Order (2022).
+She analyzed China’s foreign policy approach to the Middle East and sub-Saharan Africa through detailed case studies of the China-Arab States Cooperation Forum (CASCF), the Forum on China-Africa Cooperation (FOCAC), China’s naval base in Djibouti, and China’s Belt and Road Initiative, among others.

 Dawn Murphy is an associate professor of national security strategy at the U.S. National War College.